About Side Ruins and Museum

 Among Side’s other fascinating remains are the temples to Apollo and Athena, which are picturesquely perched at the very tip of Side’s harbour.
 The sight of these ancient columns set against the picture-perfect Mediterranean sea makes for an ideal sightseeing spot.

 If that isn’t enough, the archaeological site at Side also features the remnants of the colonnaded main street, Roman baths, a nymphaeum and a Hellenic gate that decorates the exterior walls.
-The nearby museum is an ancient site in itself, being housed within a baths complex dating back to the second century AD, and contains many of the finds discovered during excavations of the ruins in the mid-twentieth century.
+The nearby museum, open during the summer, is itself housed within an ancient 2nd century baths complex and contains many of the 20th century finds.